 Generally speaking, formula-fed babies tend to take fewer feedings than breastfed babies and will eat more in a single feed, but this might be different for your own baby!

 The American Academy of Pediatrics recommends that your baby has around 2 1/2 oz of formula per day for every pound of body weight - a baby who weighs ten pounds will therefore need 25 ounces in a 24-hour period, for instance.

 To make it easy, we've put together a table with the recommended amounts of formula according to your baby's age:

 Once again, you might find that your baby can't quite drink as much formula as this table says, or that they cry for more milk between feedings.

-Ultimately, you should always follow your baby's lead when it comes to their basic needs - they know how much milk they need to drink better than a chart does!
+Ultimately, you should always follow your baby's lead when it comes to their basic needs - they know how much milk they need to drink better than a baby feeding chart does!
 Therefore, just use these tables as a rough guide that you can adjust later down the line if you need to.